DevAra007/p2_aws_liftandshift/README.md

 # AWS Lift and Shift Project

+## Hands-On Video Demonstration

+[Youtube]

 ## Overview

 This project involves migrating an existing application infrastructure to Amazon Web Services (AWS) using the Lift and Shift approach.
-The application consists of various components including Tomcat Server, MySQL, RabbitMQ, and Memcache.
+The application consists of various components including Tomcat Server, MySQL, RabbitMQ, Memcache, S3 bucket and role and policy attachment.
 The goal is to replicate the existing setup on AWS while utilizing AWS services effectively.

 ## Components